sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 **RNA Analysis** -> **Salmon quantmerge**
 </div>

-Use the +Insert Quant file and names button repeatedly to select each of your *Gene Quantification* outputs.
+Use the +Insert Quant file and names button repeatedly to select each of your **Gene Quantification** outputs.
 The One-word sample names text box can be used to create a shorter column name for each output.

-Once all the Gene Quantification files have been selected the drop-down menu under **Columns** should be changed from Length to NumReads.
+Once all the Gene Quantification files have been selected the drop-down menu under **Columns** should be changed from Length to **NumReads**.

 After the tool has finished you should have a table with